The 50 Best American Hardcore Bands Right Now

 For some bands, activism is just a song topic, but for San Antonio’s Amygdala, the struggle is very fucking real.
 As bassist Yole Centeno told us, “Considering we’re about three hours north of the border, we hear lots of what’s going on, especially since we have friends who are actively doing lots of work to help those undocumented at the border.”
 This honest outrage permeates the band’s 2019 album Our Voices Will Soar Forever, a record whose fearsome, double-jointed songs are dense with heaviness while simultaneously accented with bits of introspective melancholy.
 In the current tumult of American life, a band like this is more important than ever.

 27. Lord Snow

 Especially intriguing about Chicago three-piece Lord Snow is how they stretch the boundaries of what hardcore can be.
 On the one hand, the music on 2019’s Shadowmarks undoubtedly makes the grade, thick as it is with sticker-bush vocals and tooth-rattling rhythms.
-But the cloudy, wonky guitar tone the band uses is a far cry the the snarling riffs most listeners have come to expect from the genre, and all-elbows song structure often implemented in the band’s music feels like it’s outsmarted you rather than beat you up.
+But the cloudy, wonky guitar tone the band uses is a far cry from the snarling riffs most listeners have come to expect from the genre, and all-elbows song structure often implemented in the band’s music feels like it’s outsmarted you rather than beat you up.
 As the definition of hardcore changes, this band stands at the forefront of innovation within the genre.

 26. Soul Glo